nhatbui97/solana-tutorials/03 - Program Derived Address (PDA)/README.md

 }
 ```
 Since the user is the signer in this case, we can simply use `invoke()` to perform the transfer.
-Later, when we implement withdrawals, the program will need to sign on behalf of the BankInfo PDA — and for that, we’ll use `invoke_signed()`.
+Later, when we implement withdrawals, the program will need to sign on behalf of the Bank Vault PDA — and for that, we’ll use `invoke_signed()`.

 Finally, we update the user’s UserReserve PDA to reflect the new deposited amount:
 ```rust